theswedishpolyglot/iot-dashboard/README.md

    - mqtt://cscloud7-148.lnu.se:1883
    - user: iotlab
    - pass: iotlab
-   - topic: as of now 'data/sht30' which holds temperature and humidity.
+   - topic: 'data/1dv027' which holds temperature and humidity.
 Considering adding TVOC from another sensor aswell on a different topic.
     format: json

 2. **Analyze the incoming data**, which includes: